 So, I knew that I was going to paint the kitchen cabinets, and I also knew it was going to be a really hard job.
 I didn’t give you a 360-degree view of the kitchen, but there are cabinets around the fridge area and in the island, as well as a built-in desk.
 All told, I have 27 cabinet doors and 20 drawers.
 I figured this wouldn’t be a weekend project, and wow, was I right.
 It took me five weeks!
 Oh, and Amy and her kids came to visit for a week and half in the middle.
 Only a very, very good friend would put up with the kind of mess we had around here, and she even helped me sand!

 I also came up with a plan ahead of time, since one thing I wanted to do was add trim, molding, and feet to make my cabinets look more custom and built in.
 I used my miter saw heavily for this project, and this blog post by Diane at In My Own Style was so helpful in my planning.
-I trimmed all around my island and at either end cabinet on my walls, and added feet under the sink and the cooktop.
+I trimmed all around my island and at both end cabinets on my walls, and added feet under the Kohler sink and the cooktop.

 I bought all of the trim at Home Depot, and the “feet” aren’t really feet.
 They’re in the no-miter molding section, which is funny because I cut miters all through this kitchen but still bought the no-trim pieces just because they’re decorative.
 I used Liquid Nails and finish nails to hold everything in place, and I painted the trim and feet before I put them into place.